AdaCore/spark2014/docs/ug/alfa.rst

 A consequence of this definition is that a subprogram fully in Alfa can only call subprograms that are themselves partially or fully in Alfa.
 A subprogram partially or not in Alfa can call any kind of subprogram.
-Further restrictions apply to calls in annotations.

 Most formal verification activities performed with GNATprove address subprograms that are fully in Alfa.
 Some activities, which apply to the